sparcopen/infrastructure/README.md

 * If you want to make edits to your post, find it in [`_posts`](https://github.com/sparcopen/infrastructure/tree/dev/_posts)
 * Once you're happy, it's time to put your post on the live site.
 To do that, [click here](https://github.com/sparcopen/infrastructure/compare/dev?expand=1).
 If it shows only your post as being added, great!
 If it doesn't, best to reach out to @JosephMcArthur for help.
 If that isn't possible, clicking [here](https://github.com/sparcopen/infrastructure/new/live/_posts) and copy your post.
 This will put your post directly on live, and while this can be bad practice is fine in a pinch.

+# How to add a report

+* Click [here](https://github.com/sparcopen/infrastructure/new/dev/_reports) to make a new report file.
+That will start a new report in [`_reports`](https://github.com/sparcopen/infrastructure/tree/dev/_reports).
+* Create a file name.
+It needs start with `report` and end `.md`.
+Keep it just a few words.
+* Copy file contents from https://github.com/sparcopen/infrastructure/blob/dev/_reports/report-2021-update.md.
+This will give you the key field names and some documentation about them.
+Don't delete any key.

 # How to add different type of content

 * Threads: Go to [`_topics`](https://github.com/sparcopen/infrastructure/tree/dev/_topics), duplicate any file and adjust to your liking.
 The tag element on posts affect what topic it goes into.
-* Reports: Go to []`_reports`](https://github.com/sparcopen/infrastructure/tree/dev/_reports), duplicate any file and adjust to your liking.
+* Reports: Go to [`_reports`](https://github.com/sparcopen/infrastructure/tree/dev/_reports), duplicate any file and adjust to your liking.
 The catagory element on posts affects what report is used.
 * Media (e.g images, report PDFs): Go to [`_media`](https://github.com/sparcopen/infrastructure/tree/dev/media).
 If you find a folder that makes sense go there, and then upload your image.
 Then, reference is as you see in the template.
 * Authors.
-If there is a author go to [_data/authors.yml](https://github.com/sparcopen/infrastructure/blob/dev/_data/authors.yml) and copy previous entries.
+If there is a new author go to [_data/authors.yml](https://github.com/sparcopen/infrastructure/blob/dev/_data/authors.yml) and copy previous entries.

 # About the code